pyare00/Human-Multiple-Disease-Recognition/README.md

 Prepare the dataset:
-Ensure your images are organized in directories for each class.
+Ensure your images are organized in directories for each class as it is in sample uploaded.
+Given dataset is just sample not that was used originally. if you want to train the model again use use either your own dataset or refer some other sources like Kaggle, etc.

 File Structure